ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: WavPack lossless audio compressor

-Description: The Wavpack packets consist of a block defined in [@!WAVPACK] with a `WavpackHeader` header.
+Description: The WavPack packets consist of a block defined in [@!WAVPACK] with a `WavpackHeader` header.
 For multichannel (> 2 channels) a frame consists of many packets.
 For more details, check the WavPack muxing description (#wavpack).

 Codec BlockAdditions: For hybrid `A_WAVPACK4` encodings (that include a lossy encoding with a supplemental correction